libp2p/specs/connections/README.md

 Even during a single invocation of an application, you're likely to benefit from an in-memory metadata storage facility, which will allow you to cache addresses for connection resumption.
-Desining a storage interface which can be backed by memory or persistent storage will let you swap in whichever is appropriate for your use case and stage of development.
+Designing a storage interface which can be backed by memory or persistent storage will let you swap in whichever is appropriate for your use case and stage of development.